 The Navy has recently agreed to allow the hangar framing system to be based on an economical decision in unison with the long-range planning of the airfield.
 The Navy is continually searching and assessing innovative ways to improve the quality of the workplace for the sailors, operators, and maintenance personnel by taking the best of today and building a better aviation facility for tomorrow.

 Paint hangers are considered spray areas instead of spray booths.
 The primary design criteria of interest for Navy paint hangars is design airflow.
-The Navy has carefully evaluated ventilation requirements for paint hangars and follows the guidance prescribed for industrial ventilation as outlined in A Manual of Recommended Practice by the American Conference of Government Industrial Hygienists (ACGIH) that allows designers to use a flow range between 50 and 75 cfm/ft².
+The Navy has carefully evaluated ventilation requirements for paint hangars and follows the guidance prescribed for industrial ventilation as outlined in Industrial Ventilation: A Manual of Recommended Practice for Design by the American Conference of Government Industrial Hygienists (ACGIH) that allows designers to use a flow range between 50 and 75 cfm/ft².
 The Navy recommends 50 cfm/ft² because hangars are very large, tall, deep work areas that dilute paint fumes very quickly.
 The Navy's paint hangar ventilation goals are to: prevent explosion or fire; protect the employee from hazardous exposure; to provide a quality paint product; and to ensure good housekeeping of the paint bay.
 In a 1997 OSHA letter to the Navy, OSHA "considered these hangers to be spray areas since painting was incidental to the specific area that is being treated."
 There is no specific OSHA standard that pertains to ventilation rates other than maintaining the concentration of the vapors and mists in the exhaust stream of the ventilation system to not more than 25 percent of the lower flammable limit.

 There is no existing Industrial Hygienist exposure-monitoring data throughout the Navy indicate for corrosion control hangers that indicate worker overexposure.
 Regardless of airflow (50-100CFM or more), Navy designers anticipate that respiratory protection would still be required as the primary containment means as opposed to the building ventilation system.